Italy quake: Emergency declared as hopes for more survivors fade

-LONDON.
-KAZINFORM Italy has declared a state of emergency in the regions worst hit by Wednesday's earthquake as hopes of finding more survivors fade.
+ASTANA.
+KAZINFORM - Italy has declared a state of emergency in the regions worst hit by Wednesday's earthquake as hopes of finding more survivors fade.

+Prime Minister Matteo Renzi has pledged €50m (£42m) in funds for rebuilding.

 However, hundreds of aftershocks have hampered the efforts of the 5,000 rescuers.